maxh/maxheinritz.com/_posts/2026-02-01-reclined-vs-supta-vs-supine-vs-prone.md

 tags: [yoga, language]
 ---

-For years I've wondered about the etymology of "supine" vs reclined within yoga pose names.
-We have the idiomatic terms "supine figure four" and "reclined bound angle" – why do we say that instead of "reclined figure four" and "supine bound angle"?
+For years I've wondered about the etymology of "supine" vs "reclined" in yoga pose names.
+We have the idiomatic "supine figure four" and "reclined bound angle" – why do we say that instead of "reclined figure four" and "supine bound angle"?
 The alternatives seem equally valid.
 So, I started pulling on this thread and went down a bit of a rabbit hole.

 ## Supta